MicrosoftDocs/learn/learn-pr/wwl-data-ai/query-azure-cosmos-db-with-sql-serverless-for-azure-synapse-analytics/includes/3-perform-cross-container-queries.md

-We will now explore the second of our two containers, the SalesOrder container, has been created the AdventureWorks database within the Azure Cosmos DB API for MongoDB account and contains sales order information.
+Let's explore the second of our two containers; the SalesOrder container.This container has been created the AdventureWorks database within the Azure Cosmos DB API for MongoDB and contains sales order information.

 For reference here is a sample of a sales order JSON document from the SalesOrder container: